Swimming Pool Blog

 Electric heat pumps need a lot of amperage to power the fan and compressor, and there's one thing I know about electricity, it's not the volts that'll kill ya, it's the amps!
 Heat pumps need a 30-50 amp breaker, and heavy gauge wire to carry the current.

-We'll discuss some guidelines for electrical hookup later, now let's discuss placement and plumbing for a pool heat pump.
+We'll discuss some guidelines for electrical hookup later, now let's discuss purchasing, placement and plumbing for a pool heat pump.

 Placement of a Pool Heat Pump